esData/xhook-ripple/steps/ripple-rollback/README.md

 # ripple-rollback

-Rollback or revert a transaction. note: transaction charges still deducted from account.
+Rollback or revert a transaction.
+NB transaction charges still deducted from account.